AvinashMahala/ClusterGenie/tests/ManualTestWorkflows.md

 - Attach screenshots using the placeholder path listed in each test step.
 - Record any defects with reproduction steps, logs and environment values.

+Local scripted tests: this repo also includes a small set of sample curl-based scripts you can run for Phase 8 flows (autoscaling, deployments, providers, billing):

+	- Location: `tests/sample-tests`
+	- Use `chmod +x tests/sample-tests/*.sh` and `tests/sample-tests/run-all.sh` to execute them locally against a running core-api.
+	- If you'd prefer Postman/Newman, `tests/postman` contains a ready-to-import collection and environment.

 ---

 ## Setup & Preconditions ✅